AstroMined/debtonator/docs/progress.md

 ## Known Issues

-1. **Schema Factory Missing Coverage**
+1. **Schema Factory Test Updates**
-   - Added 6 new factory files but 10 schema types still need factories
+   - All schema factories have been implemented and documented
+   - Existing tests need to be updated to use direct domain imports
    - Newly added factories need tests to ensure proper validation
+   - Comprehensive test examples needed for nested factory patterns
-   - More complex schema types like cashflow models still need factories
+   - Document proper usage of complex schema factories
-   - Categories and payment pattern factories are next priority

 2. **Schema Factory Test Migration**
    - All existing tests will need to update import patterns